WDLI-TV: Spectrum sale and channel sharing arrangement

 On April 13, 2017, the results of the FCC's 2016 spectrum auction were announced, with TBN successfully selling the UHF spectrum for WDLI for $31.6 million.
-WDLI will not leave the air, arranging to share a channel with Ion Television owned-and-operated station WVPX-TV (channel 23), and the main TBN channel retained, along with its virtual channel 17.
+WDLI would not leave the air, arranging to share a channel with Ion Television owned-and-operated station WVPX-TV (channel 23), and the main TBN channel retained, along with its virtual channel 17.
 TBN filed a waiver with the FCC to have WDLI remain on the air until April 23, 2018 (an extension from the original turn-in date for their license of January 23), while the channel share was coordinated.
+On March 30, 2018, WDLI-TV switched off its non-shared signal, leaving it to air only on its new frequency shared with WVPX-TV.

 Former translators

 WDLI's signal was once relayed on translators W52DS in Youngstown, and W51BI serving Geauga, Lake, and eastern Cuyahoga counties from a site in Kirtland.
 Both translators were shut down by TBN due to declining support, which was attributed to the digital transition; W51BI ceased operations on July 13, 2009, while W52DS left the air March 26, 2010.
 Their licenses, along with 42 other silent TBN repeaters, were cancelled on December 1, 2011, for remaining silent over a year.